stevesea/cryptoy/README.md

 # cryptoy

-toy project to play with modern python dev
+will be a CLI to explore libsodium's API

 # overview

-This is a dumb little project for me to modernize my python, as well as play with libsodium & tink
+This is a dumb little project for me to learn how python has changed in recent years, as well as play with libsodium & tink

 # VS Code setup